Frequently Asked Questions

 Are children allowed?

-Children who are able to display adult manners and follow directions are welcome to attend our balls as participants, but should be accompanied by an adult.
-Children are charged the student rate.
-Children who are too young to participate in the event are discouraged from attending.
-(The Great Gatsby Ball is an exception.
-That ball is 18+ because there is a cash bar.)
+Children who are able to display adult manners and follow directions are welcome to attend our balls as participants, but must be accompanied by an adult.
+Children are charged full admission price, or the student rate when applicable.
+Children who are too young to participate in the event (usually those under 12 years of age) are discouraged from attending.
+There may specific 18+ events, in which case this will be clearly stated on the event page.

 What should I wear?